AlphaSlayer1964/kemono-dl/README.md

 ### Notes
 -  Default download location is a `Downloads` folder in the current working directory (will be created automatically)
 -  Input link format: `https://kemono.party/{service}/user/{user_id}` or `https://kemono.party/{service}/user/{user_id}/post/{post_is}`
--  Using any date option will not downlaod any gumroad posts because they have no dates
+-  Using any date option will not download any gumroad posts because they have no dates
--  Using `--ignore-erros` posts with errors will not be archived
+-  Using `--ignore-errors` posts with errors will not be archived
 -  Using `--max-filesize` or `--min-filesize` will cause files that don't have `content-length` in their headers to not download.
 This mainly includes external inline images, pfp, and banners.
 -  When using `--favorite-users` or `--favorite-posts` you must get your cookies.txt after logging into kemono.party.
 -  You may need to install `ffmpeg` for `yt-dlp` to work